josuegrullon/church-chaba/README.md

 - Chat area next to the streaming frames
 - file manager for up- and download of church service recordings and for in-browser playing of its contents
 - authentication of church members, administrators and guests
-- [Unfinished] Chat-App with User Management and user status management for encouraging communication between church memebers
+- [Upcoming] Chat-App with User Management and user status management for encouraging communication between church members
-- [Unfinished] Management of "calendar" and "About"-contents of the app
+- [Upcoming] Management of "calendar" and "About"-contents of the app

 ## Learning Chaba
 A pictured documentation is planned for navigating you through all of chaba's features